AdilMahmoudRion/BikePoint/README.md

 With Booking.com

-You're eligible for a Genius discount at Radisson Blu Royal Garden Hotel, Trondheim!
-To save at this property, all you have to do is sign in.

-Radisson Blu Royal Garden Hotel is beautifully located beside the Nidelva River, 8 minutes' walk from Torvet Square.
-It offers modern rooms with a flat-screen, satellite TV.
-WiFi is free.

 Renovated in 2014, all rooms at Royal Garden feature typically Nordic décor, a mini-bar and trouser press.
 Most rooms have parquet floors.

 Fresh, local produce is used in lunches and dinners at 73 Bar & Restaurant.
 Breakfast is served daily at the Bakkus Restaurant.